corda/corda/docs/source/api-flows.rst

         :end-before: DOCEND 6
         :dedent: 12

-.. warning:: If you initiate several counter flows from the same ``@InitiatingFlow`` flow then on the receiving side you must be prepared to be initiated by any of the corresponding ``initiateFlow()`` calls!
+.. warning:: If you initiate several flows from the same ``@InitiatingFlow`` flow then on the receiving side you must be prepared to be initiated by any of the corresponding ``initiateFlow()`` calls!
 A good way of handling this ambiguity is to send as a first message a "role" message to the initiated flow, indicating which part of the initiating flow the rest of the counter-flow should conform to.
+For example send an enum, and on the other side start with a switch statement.

 SendAndReceive
 ~~~~~~~~~~~~~~